CheesecakeLabs/codingdojo/challenges/2019-04-26-mictorio/README.md

 To achieve this, we have defined two functions: `get_availables()` and `get_peers()`.

 The function `get_availables()` lists the urinols which don't have anyone besides them.
-We can interpret this as the options a man has if when given the initial state.
+We can interpret this as the options a man has when given the initial state.

 To compute this, we group urinols in threes and then filter those which have no `1`s: